LPA east of Batanes develops into Tropical Depression Julian

-THE low pressure area (LPA) that was spotted east of Batanes developed into Tropical Depression Julian Friday morning, September 27, 2024, said the state weather bureau.
+THE low-pressure area (LPA) that was spotted east of Batanes developed into Tropical Depression Julian Friday morning, Sept.
+27, 2024, said the state weather bureau.

-As of 10 a.m.
-Friday, Julian has remained almost stationary over the Philippine Sea east of Batanes.
-The center of the tropical depression was located at 525 kilometers east of Itbayat, Batanes, with maximum sustained winds of 55 kilometers per hour (km/h), gusts of up to 70 km/h, and central pressure of 1004 hPa.
+As of 10 a.m., Friday, Julian has remained almost stationary over the Philippine Sea east of Batanes.
+The center of the tropical depression was 525 kilometers east of Itbayat, Batanes, with maximum sustained winds of 55 kilometers per hour (km/h), gusts of up to 70 km/h, and central pressure of 1004 hPa.

 The Philippine Atmospheric, Geophysical and Astronomical Services Administration (Pagasa) said that strong winds may extend outwards up to 150 kilometers from the center of Julian.